Kingcorpe/portmanagement-/replit.md

 # PracticeOS - Canadian Advisory Practice Management Platform

 ## Overview
-PracticeOS is a comprehensive practice management system for Canadian financial advisors.
-It manages household-based client portfolios across various Canadian account types (individual, corporate, joint), integrates with TradingView for alert management, tracks insurance and investment revenue, and provides KPI dashboards and business metrics.
-Its purpose is to provide a unified platform for overseeing client investments, tracking holdings, managing tasks, monitoring revenue goals, and streamlining all aspects of running an advisory practice.
+PracticeOS is a comprehensive practice management system designed for Canadian financial advisors.
+Its primary purpose is to streamline practice operations by providing a unified platform for managing household-based client portfolios across various Canadian account types, integrating with TradingView for alert management, tracking insurance and investment revenue, and offering KPI dashboards for business metrics.
+The platform aims to centralize client investment oversight, holding tracking, task management, and revenue goal monitoring to enhance efficiency and decision-making for advisory practices.

 ## User Preferences
 - I prefer simple language and clear explanations.